-First, let me start by letting you in on a little secret...Fate/Kaleid Liner Prisma Illya is my first Magical Girl anime that I've ever seen so I did not know quite what to expect going into it.
+First, let me start by letting you in on a little secret...Fate/Kaleid Liner Prisma Illya is my first Magical Girl anime that I've ever seen, excluding Sailor Moon (which I saw eons ago) and My-HiME (since I don't see that as a true magical girl anime), so I did not know quite what to expect going into it.
 Second, I am going to keep this a review short and sweet; in part because I really have nothing to compare this to outside of the original Fate/stay night series.
 Lastly, there will be no spoilers in this review.

 The story is about a young girl named Illyasviel Von Einzbern who always dreamed of what it would be like to be a magic girl.
 One night she is surprised by a mysterious wand named (Magical) Ruby, who sudden forms a part with her, transforming Illyasviel into a magical girl!
 With her newly bestowed powers, she must fight and gather magical cards that can take the physical form of past heroes in order to save the world.